ck645/Narino_ceramics_technological_traditions/README.md

-Data and R scrips for the paper 'Disentangling technological traditions: comparative chaînes opératoires of painted pre-Hispanic ceramics from Nariño, Colombia'
+Data and R scripts for the paper 'Disentangling technological traditions: comparative chaînes opératoires of painted pre-Hispanic ceramics from Nariño, Colombia'